ai-cfia/dev-rel-docs/adr/006-database-change-management.md

 - Utilize the new schema either by renaming the current schema to the version name and renaming the new schema as the current schema, or by adjusting the search path to access the new schema and public schema.

+If we need to revert changes, we can simply point towards the older version of the schema thanks to the semantic versionning.
+We are currently thinking about using a tool to automate this process.

 Our decision to adopt this approach was influenced by a combination of multiple solutions considered, including : Manual SQL Scripts, Database Migration Tools,